jannikgohr/What-rs/README.md

 Use `what --help` for more information.

-> [!IMPORTANT]
-> Filtering by tags (by using --include etc.) and is not yet fully implemented but will come in the next releases.

 ## 💖 Acknowledgement

 Big thanks to bee-san and everyone who worked on [pyWhat](https://github.com/bee-san/pyWhat/) for their amazing work on!